8 Frequently Asked Questions about Dance Costumes

 1. Why are the dresses so expensive?

-I agree that good quality competition dance costume can be costly.
-But there is a lot that goes into creating a one-of-a-kind custom dance dress from scratch.
-Both material and labor factor into the cost.
+I completely agree that high-quality competition dance costumes can be expensive—but there’s a lot that goes into creating a one-of-a-kind custom dress from scratch.
+Both materials and labor play a significant role in the cost.

-1. Do I need to get a custom dress made or can I buy “off the rack” ?
+1. Do I need to have a custom dress made or can I buy one “off the rack” ?

-Already-made dresses are fast, easy, and generally cheaper.
-If you find a dress that fits your body well, you love the color and design, it’s perfectly fine to buy a premade dress.
-Just make sure the dress is still in an excellent condition and the style of the dress is current.
+Premade dresses are quick, convenient, and generally more affordable.
+If you find a dress that fits your body well and you love its color and design, buying a premade dress is perfectly fine.
+Just be sure it’s in excellent condition and that the style is current.

-But in the end, whether premade or custom, it goes back to the same three questions:
+Ultimately, whether you choose a premade or custom dress, it comes back to the same three questions:

-1. Does the design work for my body type and can I easily move in it?
+1. Does the design flatter my body type and allow me to move comfortably?

-2. Does the color harmonizes well with my natural coloring and is suitable for the dance floor?
+2. Does the color harmonize with my natural coloring and suit the dance floor?

-3. Does the style bring out my personality and suit my personal style expression?
+3. Does the style reflect my personality and personal style expression?

 Petra